Kayouuu/so_long/README.md

 # Valid map

-- [o] The map must be surrounded by walls
+- The map must be surrounded by walls
-- [o] There should be at least one collectible, one player's starting position and one exit
+- There should be at least one collectible and one exit
+- Only pne starting position allowed
-- [o] Each line must be the same length (the map must be rectangular)
+- Each line must be the same length (the map must be rectangular)